- Requirements for All Applicants

 Note: e-transcripts with an expiration date should not be submitted to the Graduate School Admissions Office during the months of April or May—our office needs to prioritize visa document production during this time and cannot guarantee we will be able to retrieve your documents before your order expires.

 Or mail your complete academic records to:

 172 Caldwell Hall

 Ithaca NY 14853-2602

-If you do not have time to submit your documents before the semester starts, you may bring them in person to Graduate School Orientation or to the Graduate School’s Student Services Office, 143 Caldwell Hall, immediately upon your arrival on campus.
+If you do not have time to submit your documents before the semester starts, you may bring them in person to Graduate School Orientation or to the Graduate School’s Admissions Office, 172 Caldwell Hall, immediately upon your arrival on campus.
 Delivering your academic records in person could cause delays in their processing and your ability to register for your first semester.